operand/agency/README.md

 access to your host, allowing you to limit the resources and directories that may be accessed.

+**Please note that `everything` is not yet at a stable release or published to pip but will be soon.**

 ```sh
 git clone git@github.com:operand/everything.git
 pip install ./everything